Skip to content

 Args:

-coordinates in the format `(x_min, y_min, x_max, y_max)`, accepted as either
+Bounding box coordinates in `(x_min, y_min, x_max, y_max)` format.

 Returns: